dhurlburtusa/shortcuts/semantic_web/owl_2-notes.md

 The W3C OWL 2 Web Ontology Language (OWL) is a Semantic Web language designed to represent rich and complex knowledge about things, groups of things, and relations between things.
 OWL is a computational logic-based language such that knowledge expressed in OWL can be reasoned with by computer programs either to verify the consistency of that knowledge or to make implicit knowledge explicit.
 OWL documents, known as ontologies, can be published in the World Wide Web and may refer to or be referred from other OWL ontologies.
 OWL is part of the W3C's Semantic Web technology stack, which includes RDF and SPARQL.

+OWL 2 is an ontology language for the Semantic Web with formally defined meaning.
+OWL 2 ontologies provide classes, properties, individuals, and data values and are stored as Semantic Web documents.
+OWL 2 ontologies can be used along with information written in RDF, and OWL 2 ontologies themselves are primarily exchanged as RDF documents.

 ## Documentation